rlazoti/rlazoti.github.com/_posts/2013-02-23-why-and-how-i-migrated-from-wordpress-to-jekyll.md

 * Posts can be written in Markdown (Goodbye TinyMCE editor)

 ##How moving into Jekyll
-First thing I did was install the <a href="http://www.wordpress.org/extend/plugins/disqus-comment-system/" target="_blank">Disqus plugin</a> and migrate all comments into it, this allowed me to keep my comment history and use them easily into Jekyll.
+First thing I did was install the <a href="http://www.wordpress.org/extend/plugins/disqus-comment-system/" target="_blank">Disqus plug in</a> and migrate all comments into it, this allowed me to keep my comment history and use them easily into Jekyll.

-Second I expoted all my blog in a XML file and used <a href="https://github.com/thomasf/exitwp" target="_blank">Exitwp tool</a> to convert my wordpress blog to jekyll.
+Second I exported all my blog in a XML file and used <a href="https://github.com/thomasf/exitwp" target="_blank">Exitwp tool</a> to convert my wordpress blog to jekyll.
 I had only to modify the image url in all posts and change syntax highlighting tag used in wordpress for liquid tag (pygments).

 Ultimately I had to look for a new theme, I found the <a href="https://github.com/holman/left" target="_blank">Left theme</a> for Jekyll develop by <a href="http://zachholman.com" target="_blank">Zach Holman</a> so I decided to use it as a base for my own new theme.